Everyone Has A Backstory

 And the rest as they say is history.

+Michael Christopher Starr.
+(April 4, 1966 – March 8, 2011).
 Early 1983 saw the release of Leather Warrior, the first recording from Mikes band Sato, appearing on Northwest Metalfests compilation album.

 After bouncing from band to band, project to project Mike was contacted by Jerry Cantrell who was starting a new band, currently nameless, along with Sean Kinney.

-They were soon joined by Layne Staley as vocalist, bringing the name Alice in Chains with him.
+They were soon joined by Layne Staley as vocalist, bringing the name Alice N’ Chains with him.
 Mike left AiC just as they really gained momentum, 1993 citing the constant touring as the issue, although later he stated he was kicked out due to heavy drug use.

 Photo Credit: Drum Magazine

-Born in Renton, WA, in 1966, Sean had an interest in music from an incredibly early age, getting his first drum kit at age 5 and drumming in his grandfather’s band, The Cross Cats, from age 9.
+Sean Kinney Born in Renton, WA, in 1966, Sean had an interest in music from an incredibly early age, getting his first drum kit at age 5 and drumming in his grandfather’s band, The Cross Cats, from age 9.

-Like Cantrell, Sean also was a fan of Layne’s band Sleze and was more than happy to form Alice in Chains in 1987.
+Like Cantrell, Sean was also a fan of Layne’s band Sleze and was more than happy to form Alice in Chains in 1987.
 Jerry mentioned they needed a bass player and Sean knowing that his girlfriend, Melinda Starr had a brother who was a bassist.
 Jerry had played with Mike in Gypsy Rose and was happy to welcome Mike Starr to AiC family.

-“I almost didn’t play on the record – they started rehearsing with the drummer from Mother Love Bone, Greg Gilmore.
+During the writing of Alice in Chains debut album Sean broke his hand, therefore, the rehearsal was to be done with Mother Love Bones drummer, Greg Gilmore.
+Sean almost miss playing on the recording.
+Explaining in the 2009 book Grunge is Dead, Sean said: “I almost didn’t play on the record – they started rehearsing with the drummer from Mother Love Bone, Greg Gilmore.
 I was sitting there playing with one hand, guiding him through it.
 Dave Jerden came in and they started to try to do it.
 He was like, ‘Screw it – pull the plug.
 This is not going to be the same.’
 Luckily, we took a tiny bit of time off.
 I had that cast on for a while, and was like, ‘I can’t miss this.’
 I cut my cast off in the studio and kept a bucket of ice by the drum set.
 Kept my hand iced down and played with a broken hand.
 I tried not to do that again – your first big break, and you fuck it up.”

-Before joining Alice in Chains as bassist in 1993 to present, Mike was best known for his work with Ozzy Osbourne, playing along side the legend from 1989 to 1993.
+Mike Inez Before joining Alice in Chains as bassist in 1993 to present, Mike was best known for his work with Ozzy Osbourne, playing along side the legend from 1989 to 1993.

-Slash’s Snakepit – Whilst never touring with Slash, Mike did play on the It’s Five O’clock Somewhere album.
+Mike’s side projects include: Slash’s Snakepit – Whilst never touring with Slash, Mike did play on the It’s Five O’clock Somewhere album.

 Black Label Society – Replacing Steve Gibb for a short period in 2001, Mike returned in 2003 spending much of 2003 & 2004 touring with the band.

-Spys4Darwin – Formed in 2001 along with AiC band mate Sean Kinney, Queensryche’s Chris DeGarmo and Vinnie Dombroski from Sponge.
+Spys4Darwin – Formed in 2001 along with AiC band mate Sean Kinney, Queensrÿche’s Chris DeGarmo and Vinnie Dombroski from Sponge.
 This was a short-term project that saw the release of a solitary EP, microfish.

 Heart – in 2002, after the passing of Layne Staley, Mike toured with Heart from 2002 through 2006.
+During this time he played on the live recording, “Alive in Seattle”, recorded at the Paramount in 2002.

-Guest appearances – Mike has featured on Jerry Cantrell’s solo release, Boggy.
-Motorheads 2006 release, Kiss of Death.
-And Mark Morton’s 2016 album, Anaesthetic.
+Guest appearances – Mike has featured on Jerry Cantrell’s first solo release, Boggy Depot 1998.
+Motorheads 2006 release, “Kiss of Death”, and Mark Morton’s 2016 album, “Anesthetic”.

 Alice in Chains – 2006 to present